0BAB1/punchy/readme.md

 ### Solution actors and stakeholders :
 - The on chain contracts
 - A dedicated oracle for authentic time stamps
-- A server to hold the data
+- A server to hold the data (for the server solution)
 - And of course : the Workers and employer that can lack trust in each other

 ### Main solution requirements :